 We seek a theory of this development process, namely, a theory that generates a long period of stagnant living standards up to 1700, followed by a long transition, followed by modern economic growth.
 Given the success of the classical theory and the modern growth theory in accounting for the pre-1700 and post-1900 eras, the logical step, and the one taken by Hansen and Prescott (2002), is to merge the two theories by permitting both technologies to be used in both periods.
-We now present the combined theory of Hansen and Prescott, and we use that theory to organize and interpret the development path of the leading industrialized country over the 1700-2000 period.
+We now present the combined theory of Hansen and Prescott, and use that theory to organize and interpret the development path of the leading industrialized country over the 1700-2000 period.

-In the combined theory of Hansen and Prescott (2002), output in any period can be produced using the traditional and/or the modern growth production functions.
-Both technologies, therefore, are available for firms to use in all periods.9 Capital and labor are not specific to either production function.
-In light of these assumptions, the aggregate resource constraint for the combined model economy is the capital rental market clearing constraint is and the labor market clearing condition is
+In the combined theory of Hansen and Prescott (2002), output in any period can be produced using the traditional or the modern growth production function or both.
+Both technologies, therefore, are available for firms to use in all periods.
+Capital and labor are not specific to either production function.
+In light of these assumptions, the aggregate resource constraint for the combined model economy is the capital rental market-clearing constraint is

-(2.7) $$N_t c_t + X_t \le Y{Mt} + Y{St} = Y_t$$
+(2.7) $$N_t c_t + X_t \le Y{Mt} + Y{St} = Y_t,$$